vogon/ais-epaper-arduino/README.md

 ## stuff to connect

-connect the "load" output of the BQ25185 breakout to the VSYS and GND pins of the Pico; the Pico bucks VSYS down to 3.3 and 1.8 volts, which will get along fine with the BQ25185's ~3.6-4.5 volt output.  connect the power input of the BQ25185 breakout to your solar panel (some cheap 0.1" screw terminals are useful here.)
+connect the "load" output of the BQ25185 breakout to the VSYS and GND pins of the Pico; the Pico bucks VSYS down to 3.3 and 1.8 volts and accepts up to 5.5, which will get along fine with the BQ25185's ~3.6-4.5 volt output.  connect the power input of the BQ25185 breakout to your solar panel (some cheap 0.1" screw terminals are useful here.)

 you'll need to connect the SCK, MISO, MOSI, and (E)CS pins of the e-paper breakout to one of the Pico's hardware SPI devices.
-I used GPIO 14, 12, 15, and 13 respectively, which correspond to SPI1.
+I used GPIO 14, 12, 15, and 13 respectively, which correspond to SPI1.  you should also connect the RST, D/C, and BUSY pins to available GPIOs; I used GPIOs 8, 11, and 7 for those.

 in addition to however you connected the BQ25185 breakout to the main board, connect some fly wires to the VIN and VBAT pads on the side for voltage monitoring.